deluan/lookup/README.md

 OCR functionality.
 Using Lookup you can do OCR tricks like recognizing any information in your Robot application.
 Which can be useful for debugging or automating things.

-This library is a straight port of the [Java LookUp library](https://github.com/iamshajeer/lookup) to GoLang.
+This library is a port of this [Java Lookup library](https://github.com/iamshajeer/lookup) to GoLang.
 Details on NCC (Normalized cross correlation) used by this library can be found in the original library's ['doc'](https://github.com/iamshajeer/lookup/tree/master/doc) folder (a lot of math).